ashleyd480/referral-site-api-backend/readme.md

 ----

 # Functionality
-The backend code consists of the spring-referral-main and notification-microservice.
+The backend code consists of the [spring-referral-main](https://github.com/ashleyd480/referral-site-api-backend/tree/main/spring-referral-main) and [notification-microservice](https://github.com/ashleyd480/referral-site-api-backend/tree/main/notification-microservice).

 ## Main App
-The core app contained in the aforementioned spring-referall-app allows the following to be done through API endpoints and associated CRUD (create, retrieve, update, and delete) logic.
+The core app contained in the aforementioned spring-referral-main allows the following to be done through API endpoints and associated CRUD (create, retrieve, update, and delete) logic.
 (Note:
-- For your convenience, I have linked postman-commands.json with sample request body data that you can copy and paste into Postman for API calls that require that information.
+- For your convenience, I have linked postman-commands.json [here](https://github.com/ashleyd480/referral-site-api-backend/blob/main/spring-referral-main/assets/postman-commands.json) with sample request body data that you can copy and paste into Postman for API calls that require that information.
 Included are also some `/bulk` endpoint calls that allow you to easily populate the database with some information."
 - `@Around` logging aspect using Spring AOP  logs when a service method is called and the time it started and finished its call.)

 ### Address: